On the Longest Spanning Tree with Neighborhoods: Analysis of Algorithm A2

-The spanning tree constructed by {\bf A2} is of length close to $\sqrt{2-\sqrt3} n=0.517\ldots n $, while the longest spanning tree has length at least $(1-\eps)(n-1)=n-2$; as such, the approximation ratio of {\bf A2} approaches $\sqrt{2-\sqrt3}=0.517\ldots $ for large $n$.
-Note that this is a tight example for the case $y \leq 0$, for which the ratio of {\bf A2} is at least $\sqrt{2-\sqrt3}$; and an almost tight example in general, since the overall approximation ratio of {\bf A2} is $0.511$.
-Moreover, the example shows that every algorithm that always includes a bichromatic diameter pair in the solution (as the vertices of the corresponding regions) is bound to have an approximation ratio at most $\sqrt{2-\sqrt3}$.
+The edge $ab$ has unit length and each of the remaining edges has length close to $\sqrt{2-\sqrt3}$.
+Therefore, the spanning tree constructed by {\tt Algorithm A2} is of length close to $1 + \sqrt{2-\sqrt3} (n-2)$, while the longest spanning tree has length at least $(1-\eps)(n-1)=n-2$.
+As such, the approximation ratio of {\tt Algorithm A2} approaches $\sqrt{2-\sqrt3}=0.517\ldots $ for large $n$.
+Note that this is a tight example for the case $y \leq 0$, for which the ratio of {\tt Algorithm A2} is at least $\sqrt{2-\sqrt3}$; and an almost tight example in general, since the overall approximation ratio of {\tt Algorithm A2} is $0.511$.
+Moreover, the example shows that every algorithm that always includes a bichromatic diameter pair in the solution (as the vertices of the corresponding neighborhoods) is bound to have an approximation ratio at most $\sqrt{2-\sqrt3}$.

-\paragraph{Time complexity of Algorithm \textbf{A2}.} It is straightforward to implement the algorithm to run in quadratic time for any fixed $d$.
+\paragraph{Time complexity of {\tt Algorithm A2}.} It is straightforward to implement the algorithm to run in quadratic time for any fixed $d$.
 All interpoint distances can be easily computed in $O(N^2)$ time.
-Similarly the farthest point from $o$ in each region (over all regions) can all be computed in $O(N)$ time.
+Similarly the farthest point from $o$ in each neighborhood (over all neighborhoods) can all be computed in $O(N)$ time.
 Subquadratic algorithms for computing the diameter and farthest bichromatic pairs in higher dimensions can be found in~\cite{AMS92,BT83,Ra01,Ro93,TM82}; see also the two survey articles~\cite{Ep00,Mi00}.